 Mistake No. 3: Not Leveraging the Resources of Sponsors and Partnerships

-The right sponsors, vendors, speakers and exhibitors are crucial to the success of any event.
+The right sponsors, vendors, speakers, and exhibitors are crucial to the success of any event.
 The right partnerships can be invaluable to your event marketing strategy, too.
-Each of these resources has their own customer network of high-quality consumers.
+Each of these resources has its own customer network of high-quality consumers.
 In turn, these customer networks can be leveraged as new marketing opportunities for your event.

 One way to provide value to your event partners is through partnership event marketing.
 Offer to create an event landing page for your sponsors and exhibitors on their website.
 By featuring their business on an event landing page, you give them the opportunity to promote their business to your audience.

 This also allows you to market your event to their existing customers, providing you with the opportunity to entice their customer network to attend your event.